Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 B. The taxfiler's protest must state the taxfiler’s name, address, year of birth and the last four digits of their Social Security number and state the grounds for the protest.
 The Division shall mail a response to the taxfiler within 120 calendar days after the protest is filed.

-C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the date the Division’s response.
-This written request must also be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
+C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the postmark date of the Division’s response.
+This written request must be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
 The Director is not required to reconsider untimely requests for reconsideration.

 D. If a request for reconsideration is timely received, the Director may uphold or reverse the Division’s decision.
 That decision is final and concludes all administrative appeals.
 The Director’s decision will be mailed to the taxfiler.